dvudd/CI_PP3/README.md

 ## Bugs
 <details><summary>BUG: Rows are not separated by whitespace</summary>
-The last word of one row and the first word of the next row is not separated by whitespace, making it easy to misspell.
-This was fixed by adding a whitespace in the end of the `get_random_string` function
+The last word of one row and the first word of the next row are not separated by whitespace, making it easy to misspell.
+This was fixed by adding a whitespace at the end of the `get_random_string` function

 ```python
 return " ".join(random.choice(words) for _ in range(length))